JBontes/FastCode/README.md

 **CompareFast: even faster.**
 If you don't need a generic comparer, you can use the `CompareFast` versions which will work much faster, because they work directly with register operands and are not forced to go via the stack.
+Even for simple types like cardinals the CompareFast code is likely to be faster than a naive implementation.

 ```
     var